-13. Assessment regulations
+process of the proces

-This course is subject to the University's Common Assessment Regulations (located in Section 16 of the Quality Handbook).
+7. Assessment regulations This course is subject to the University's Common Assessment Regulations (located in Section 16 of the Quality Handbook).
 Any course specific assessment features are described below:

-Additional information Collaborative partner(s): Course referenced to national (QAA) Benchmark Statements: Business & Management February 2015 Course recognised by: Chartered Management Institute (CMI) Date this course specification approved: Any additional information: The Business benchmark may be consulted at: http://www.qaa.ac.uk/en/Publications/Documents/SBS-business-management-15.pdf
+Additional information Collaborative partner(s):

+Course referenced to national (QAA) Benchmark Statements:

+Course recognised by:

+Date this course specification approved:

+Any additional information: